xpmatteo/simple-design-in-action/README.md

 Now you will connect your repository for this project, to heroku.
 Do this with the command

-    git remote add heroku git@heroku.com:XXX
+    heroku git:remote -a aw-todolists-123456

-where XXX is your application's URL (see above).
 Then you deploy to heroku with

     git push heroku HEAD:master